schemedoc/cookbook/recipes/find-substring-in-string.md

-# Find index of substring of a bigger string
+# Find substring in string

 ## Problem